How should I insure a property that I let to a family member?

 What else do I need to think about when letting to a family member?

-It’s wise to bear in mind the following:
+When renting to family, it’s wise to bear in mind the following:

-• You’ll be liable for tax
+• You may be liable for tax.

 Compare home insurance

-Get a home insurance quote in minutes and you could start saving.
+Get a home insurance quote in minutes and see if you could save.

 Get a quote

-Get a quote in minutes and you could start saving Get a quote
+Get a home insurance quote in minutes and you could start saving Get a quote